Beaumont, Texas: Primary and secondary schools

 The Roman Catholic Diocese of Beaumont runs three Catholic elementary schools in Beaumont, St. Anne Catholic School, St. Anthony Cathedral Catholic School, and Our Mother of Mercy Catholic School.
 Monsignor Kelly Catholic High School is the city's lone Catholic high school.
 Legacy Christian Academy, on Highway 105, enrolls PK–3 through 12th grade.

-Residents who live in unincorporated Jefferson County, but have a Beaumont address, are zoned either to Hamshire-Fannett Independent School District (south of Beaumont) or Hardin-Jefferson Independent School District (west of Major Drive and Highway 90).
+Residents who live in Beaumont's extraterritorial jurisdiction are zoned either to Hamshire-Fannett Independent School District (south of Beaumont) or Hardin-Jefferson Independent School District (west of Major Drive and Highway 90).

 Media

 Newspapers

 The Beaumont Enterprise is the only daily newspaper serving Beaumont.
 Operating since 1880 The Enterprise is one of the oldest continually operated business in Beaumont.
 It is operated by the Hearst Corporation.
 Two weekly publications The Examiner and The Southeast Texas Record serve Beaumont and the area.
 The Examiner is primarily an investigative reporting paper. the Southeast Texas Record is a legal journal that covers Jefferson and Orange County courts.